Parks & greenspaces

 -

-Peel Park is large community park with well laid out paths, gardens, small lake, play areas, BMX track, bowls and sports pitches.
+A large community park with well-laid-out paths, gardens, a small lake, play areas, a BMX track, and sports pitches.

 -